Conductor exponents for families of hyperelliptic curves: Compatibility of conductors, by Martin Azon

-From now on, we come back to the setting of section \ref{Gltwo ab var} and we relate here the Artin conductors of the representations $\rhol$ and $\rholam$.
-Set $S$ to be the set of places of bad reduction of $A$.
-When $v$ is a place of good reduction, by the Néron-Ogg-Shafarevich criterion (\cite{SerreTate}), we have $\condv{\rhol} = \condv{\rholam} = 0$.
+From now on, we come back to the setting of Section \ref{Gltwo ab var} and we relate here the Artin conductors of the representations $\rhol$ and $\rholam$.
+Let $S$ be the set of places of bad reduction of $A$.
+When $v$ is a place of good reduction, the Néron-Ogg-Shafarevich criterion (\cite{SerreTate}) yields $\condv{\rhol} = \condv{\rholam} = 0$.

 \begin{proposition} Let $\rhol$ and $\rholam$ be as in subsection \ref{Gltwo ab var}, then for any $v \in S$ we have \end{proposition}